FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
 ![][Figure009]{: class="center-img" width="900" height="300""}

+The figure above shows the *Original Image*, Image sharpened with *Unsharp Mask* (USM) with `Amount = 250` and `Radius = 15` using Luminosity Blend Mode and [Fixel Detailizer 3][98] with `Medium = 250` with `Luminosity Mode = ON`.
+As could one see above, [Fixel Detailizer 3][98] yields much less artifacts and *Halos*.
+For instance, have a look at the orange petals at the bottom left of the USM Image, the color is brighter due to [Light Halos][04] while there is no such effetc on the [Fixel Detailizer 3][98] image.
+Looking at the drops all over the flower one could see both [dark and light Halos][04] on the USM image while no apparent *Halos* on [Fixel Detailizer 3][98] image.
+Of course in the above case values were exaggerated to show the point.
+Though if someone is after *Pseudo HDR Look* one could see the effectiveness of [Fixel Detailizer 3][98] which creates more natural and artifact & Halos free image.

 ### Tips & Tricks

 There are some simple guidelines to keep in order to maximize the effectiveness of using [Fixel Detailizer 3][98]: